-Bank of America Corp DE reduced its stake in Cross Country Healthcare, Inc. (NASDAQ:CCRN - Free Report) by 67.7% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Bank of America Corp DE lessened its stake in Cross Country Healthcare, Inc. (NASDAQ:CCRN - Free Report) by 67.7% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 102,353 shares of the business services provider's stock after selling 214,357 shares during the period.
-Bank of America Corp DE owned 0.31% of Cross Country Healthcare worth $1,859,000 at the end of the most recent quarter.
+Bank of America Corp DE owned 0.31% of Cross Country Healthcare worth $1,859,000 as of its most recent SEC filing.

 Wall Street Analyst Weigh In

-Cross Country Healthcare (NASDAQ:CCRN - Get Free Report) last announced its quarterly earnings data on Wednesday, May 7th.
-The business services provider reported $0.06 earnings per share for the quarter, beating the consensus estimate of $0.04 by $0.02.
-Cross Country Healthcare had a positive return on equity of 5.38% and a negative net margin of 0.12%.
-The company's quarterly revenue was down 22.6% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.19 earnings per share.
-On average, sell-side analysts predict that Cross Country Healthcare, Inc. will post 0.53 earnings per share for the current fiscal year.
+Cross Country Healthcare (NASDAQ:CCRN - Get Free Report) last announced its earnings results on Wednesday, May 7th.
+The business services provider reported $0.06 earnings per share for the quarter, topping analysts' consensus estimates of $0.04 by $0.02.
+Cross Country Healthcare had a negative net margin of 0.12% and a positive return on equity of 5.38%.
+The business's revenue for the quarter was down 22.6% compared to the same quarter last year.
+During the same period last year, the firm posted $0.19 earnings per share.
+On average, analysts expect that Cross Country Healthcare, Inc. will post 0.53 earnings per share for the current year.

 (